amehlhase316/ser321examples/Sockets/AdvancedCustomProtocol/README.md

 # Example Code for client asking for different data
 These examples show a TCP and the same code with UDP.

 Created by David Clements so all kudos go to him!
+A [video]{https://youtu.be/QNGj_EvOHlw} he made about this to help understanding hat is going on in the code.

 ## Description